gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

   * Minimizing work in progress (WIP)
   * Making work visible, and
   * Reducing hand-off complexity/wait times

 ![Failure is a prerequisite for learning...](../__images/03_04_lean.png)

 The only true failure is not learning from your mistakes.
-To learn from your mistakes, you must understand the goal (intent), process (bottlenecks), and success metrics or constantly conduct and document experiments.
+To learn from our mistakes, we must be willing to acknowledge our failures, discuss them, study them, and learn from them.
+We must understand the goal (intent), process (bottlenecks), and success metrics or constantly conduct and document experiments.

 #### !callout-warning